e-clearing-net/OCHP/OCHP-direct.md

-# Partner-to-partner interface description (_OCHP direct_ interface)
+# Partner-to-partner interface description (OCHP_direct_ interface)

-This interface description is the core of OCHP-direct.
+This interface description is the core of OCHP_direct_.
 The described methods must be available at the operator's backend _CMS_ (basic use case) and the provider's backend _MDM_ (advanced use case).